phpbb/documentation/development/extensions/tutorial_events.rst

 ===========================

 Events allow extensions to execute code in many locations within core phpBB code, without modifying any of the code.
-That way extensions can add features, remove functionality or modify behaviour easily and while maintaining easy compatibility and simple update procedures.
+That way extensions can easily add features, remove functionality or modify behaviour, while maintaining compatibility and simple update procedures.

 Terminology
 -----------

 Events
-    Events are triggered in various places of the core phpBB code.
+    Events are dispatched at various places in the core phpBB code.
 Listeners in extensions subscribe to these events.
 They are able to execute code whenever the respective event has occurred.
 An alternative name for events is “hook locations”.